Flor

 During the fermentation phase of sherry production, the flor yeast works anaerobically, converting sugar into ethanol.
 When all the sugar has been consumed, the physiology of the yeast changes to where it begins an aerobic process of breaking down and converting the acids into other compounds such as acetaldehyde.
 A waxy coating appears on the cells' exterior, causing the yeast to float to the surface and form a protective "blanket" thick enough to shield the wine from oxygen.
 This process drastically lowers the acidity of the wine and makes sherry one of the most aldehydic wines in the world.
 Studies have shown that for the flor to thrive, the wine must stay in a narrow alcohol range of 14.5% to 16% ABV.
 Below 14.5% the yeast will not form its protective cap, and so the wine will oxidize to the point of becoming vinegar.
 Above 16% the flor cannot survive, and so the wine essentially becomes an oloroso.

 Other regions

 A film of yeast similar to flor is also used in the production of vin jaune in the Jura wine region in eastern France.
 The French term used for this yeast film is voile, meaning "veil".

-A similar yeast to flor is used in the production of Szamorodni szaraz in the Tokaj wine region in northeastern Hungary.
+A similar yeast to flor is used in the production of Szamorodni szaraz in the Tokaj wine region in northeastern Hungary and southeastern Slovakia.
 The Hungarian name for this yeast is hártya which means film.

 Natural yeast film was traditionally used in Gose beer to seal bottles, instead of caps or corks.

 Flor is also present in Vernaccia di Oristano D.O.C. a wine from the italian region of Sardinia and Malvasia di Bosa.